- Parents Home

-- Help your child with stretching and strengthening exercises.
+- Help your child with stretching and strengthening exercises daily.

 - Give your child medicine for pain and muscle spasms.
 Your child will have pain from the surgery and may have pain during the exercises and stretches.
 The pain medicine will include opioid medicines.
 Opioids are very good at treating pain, but they can be dangerous if not given as directed.
 They also can lead to addiction.
 It's important to safely give opioid pain medicine.

 - Help your child get the nutrition needed to grow new bone and recover from surgery.
-He or she should eat a balanced diet that includes 3–4 servings of dairy and plenty of fruits and vegetables every day.
+They should eat a balanced diet that includes 3–4 servings of dairy and plenty of fruits and vegetables every day.
 Your care team also may recommend vitamin supplements.

-- Go for follow-up appointments with the surgery team about every week.
-X-rays will be done at each visit to check your child's progress.
+- Go for follow-up visits with the surgery team about every week.
+They'll do X-rays at each visit to check your child's progress.

-The time it takes to reach the desired limb length varies, it's usually within a few months after surgery.
-Once lengthening is complete, you will stop using the remote controller.
+The time it takes to reach the desired limb length varies, but it's usually within a few months after surgery.
+When lengthening is complete, you will stop using the remote controller.
 The lengthening device stays in place to support the growing bone.